Wednesday, December 16, 2009

 GBF said, "The main recommendation of the IUGLSB final report -- that no remedial measures are needed to slow down the outflow of the middle Great Lakes -- ignores the consequence of the continuing and irretrievable loss of water from the Lakes Huron/Michigan and Georgian Bay."
 They indicated that, "The IUGLSB has previously conceded up to six billion more gallons (almost 23 billion litres) of water per day are flowing out of the Middle Lakes compared to 1971, but have decided the amount is too insignificant to justify any action."

-click here).
+Access a release from IUGLSB (click here).
 Access links to the complete scientific report, a summary for the public, 34 scientific reports that form the foundation for the main report and additional information (click here).
 Access a release from GBF (click here).
 Access the GBF website for links to a critique of the report and extensive background information (click here).